Quick answer

 Compared to the previous year, Colorado's crime rate decreased by 9%.

-Within the state, Windsor is the safest city (crime rate: 567), while Lone Tree has the highest rate (11,414).
+Within the state, Windsor is the safest city (crime rate: 567), while Lone Tree has the highest rate (11,414) — a 20.1x difference that highlights how much safety can vary within a single state.

 Crime Breakdown